ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/topics/access-control.md

 ## Permission checking is at class level

-Silverstripe provides a security mechanism via the *Permission::check* method (see *LeftAndMain.php* for examples on how the admin screens work)
+SilverStripe provides a security mechanism via the *Permission::check* method (see *LeftAndMain.php* for examples on how the admin screens work)

 (next step -- go from *Permission::checkMember*...